Chateau de Pompadour in Limousin

 The Chateau de Pompadour, though, existed long before the Marquise was born.

-Indeed, one of the early Viscounts of Pompadour, Guy de Lastours, built a fortress in 1026 in order to protect his fiefdom from the attacks of the Counts of Ségur.
+Indeed, one of the early Viscounts of Pompadour, Guy de Lastours, built a fortress in 1026 to protect his fiefdom from the attacks of the Counts of Ségur.

 The medieval fortress burned in 1200, but was restored by the junior branch of the Viscounts of Limoges, who had inherited it in 1240.